 Centrally manage identities across your data center and the cloud with a mobile device management software solution, providing secure single sign on to all of your applications.
 Managing identity is just as important in the public cloud as it is on premises.
 To help with this, Microsoft Azure Identity And Access Management supports several different cloud identity technologies.
-You can run Microsoft Windows Server Active Directory (Microsoft AD) in the cloud using virtual machines created with Microsoft Azure virtual machines.
+You can run Microsoft Active Directory (Microsoft AD) in the cloud using virtual machines created with Azure virtual machines.
 This approach makes sense when you’re using Azure to extend your on premises data center into the cloud.
-You can use Azure Active Directory to give your users single sign on to Software—as—a—Service (SaaS) applications.
-Microsoft’s Office 365 uses this technology, for example, and applications running on Azure or other cloud platforms can also use it.
+You can use Azure Active Directory to give your users single sign on to Software-as-a-Service (SaaS) applications.
+Office 365 uses this technology, for example, and applications running on Azure or other cloud platforms can also use it.
 Applications running in the cloud or on premises can use Azure Active Directory Access Control.

 Microsoft Azure Identity And Access Management

-Microsoft Azure Identity And Access Management solutions help IT protect access to applications and resources across the corporate data center and into the cloud, enabling additional levels of validation such as multi—factor authentication and conditional access policies.
+Microsoft Azure Identity And Access Management solutions help IT protect access to applications and resources across the corporate data center.
+And into the cloud, enabling additional levels of validation such as multi-factor authentication and conditional access policies.
 Monitoring suspicious activity through advanced security reporting, auditing and alerting helps mitigate potential security issues.
 Synchronize identities between directories, databases, and applications.
-With Microsoft Azure Identity And Access Management you get self—service passwords, group, and certificate management.
+With Microsoft Azure Identity And Access Management you get self-service passwords, group, and certificate management.
 Increase admin security with policies, privileged access, and roles and thwart identity theft with Microsoft Identity Manager (MIM).
-Common identity — simplify identity life—cycle management with automated workflows, business rules and easy integration with heterogeneous platforms across the data center and cloud.
+Common identity — simplify identity life-cycle management with automated workflows, business rules and easy integration with heterogeneous platforms across the data center and cloud.
 Automate identity and group provisioning based on business policy and implement workflow driven provisioning through a single interface.